FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation: Introduction

-To this end, we study a scalable Frustum-Range Network (FRNet) for LiDAR segmentation, which can preserve the contextual information of all points through the cooperation of point and pseudo-image and still maintain high efficiency.
-Specifically, FRNet comprises three main components.
-To preserve all points and predict semantic labels for these points in an end-to-end manner, a Frustum Feature Encoder is used to group all points with the same frustum region into the corresponding range-view pixel in relation to the range image via several multi-layer perceptions.
-The point features can be pooled to represent the frustum region and formatted into a 2D representation, followed by traditional convolutions.
-Then, a Frustum-Point (FP) Fusion Module is introduced to update the features of each point hierarchically during each stage of the convolutions, which consists of frustum-to-point fusion to update per-point features and point-to-frustum fusion to enhance frustum features.
-In this way, all the points extract larger local features based on the frustum region.
-Finally, a Fusion Head module is designed to utilize different level features to generate individual features for each point, so that the results can be predicted end-to-end without any post-processing techniques.
-As shown in \cref{fig:teaser}, the proposed FRNet achieves great improvements among range-view methods while still maintaining high efficiency.
+Secondly, the challenge with pseudo-images is exacerbated by the significant presence of empty pixels due to the inherent sparsity of LiDAR data.
+For instance, in the nuScenes dataset, nearly 60\% of range image pixels are found to be void~\cite{fong2022panoptic,kong2023rangeformer}.
+This vacancy not only skews the scene representation but also compromises the quality of semantic segmentation.
+As the network processes deeper layers, these sparse pseudo-images can become riddled with noise, obstructing the extraction of meaningful patterns.
+In essence, although pseudo-image methods excel in terms of real-time processing capabilities, their reduced dimensional perspective can overlook crucial 3D details, leading to degraded scalability.

-To alleviate empty pixels in 2D representation, we introduce a new range interpolation augmentation method that adds several potential points based on the information of surrounding points.
-Specifically, we first transform the point clouds into range images, as done in previous works.
-For empty pixels in the range images, we then calculate their potential coordinates when both the nearest left and right pixels have projected points as they often share similar attributes.
-With this augmentation, the 2D representation will have fewer empty pixels, allowing convolutions to learn more semantically coherent information.
+Observing the above issues, in this work, we propose a Frustum-Range Network (FRNet) for scalable LiDAR segmentation, which incorporates points into the range image, achieving a superior balance between efficiency and accuracy.
+FRNet consists of three main components.
+Firstly, a Frustum Feature Encoder (FFE) is utilized to group all points with the same frustum region into corresponding range-view pixels in relation to the range image using multiple multi-layer perceptrons (MLPs).
+This allows for the preservation of all points and the prediction of semantic labels for these points in an end-to-end manner.
+Subsequently, the point features are pooled to represent the frustum region and formatted into a 2D representation, which is then subjected to traditional convolutions.
+Secondly, a Frustum-Point (FP) fusion module is employed to efficiently update the hierarchical features of each point during each convolutional stage.
+This module includes frustum-to-point fusion to update per-point features and point-to-frustum fusion to enhance frustum features.
+As a result, all points extract larger local features based on the frustum region.
+Finally, a Fusion Head (FH) module is designed to leverage features from different levels to generate individual features for each point, facilitating end-to-end prediction without the need for post-processing techniques.
+As shown in \cref{fig:teaser}, the proposed FRNet achieves great improvement among range-view methods while still maintaining high efficiency.